-GovDelivery is a free email service that enables Farm Service Agency county offices to send you bulletins, deadline reminders and newsletters instantly.
-Sign up now to receive information about program details, signup dates and deadlines.
+GovDelivery is a free email service that enables Farm Service Agency county offices to send you bulletins, deadline reminders, newsletters and texts instantly.
+For text updates, contact your FSA county office.
+For bulletins and newsletters via email - sign up now to receive information about program details, signup dates and deadlines.
 Subscribe now.

 Help us provide quality service.
 Let us know what we are doing well or where we need improvement by sending us your comments.